Mike Korney

 Michael Wayne Korney (born September 15, 1953) is a Canadian retired professional ice hockey player.
-He played in 77 games in the National Hockey League with the Detroit Red Wings and New York Rangers between 1973 and 1978..
+He played in 77 games in the National Hockey League with the Detroit Red Wings and New York Rangers between 1973 and 1978.

 Mike played 2 years for his hometown Dauphin Kings, winning Manitoba in his final year (1971–72), before moving up to the Western Canada Hockey League with the Winnipeg Jets.
-HE was selecte by the Detroit Red Wings in 4th round (59th overall) in the 1973 NHL Amateur Draft.
+He was selected by the Detroit Red Wings in 4th round (59th overall) in the 1973 NHL Amateur Draft.